youssefsamuel/Speech-Emotion-Recognition/README.md

 A model that can predict the embedded emotions in an audio signal, using convolutional neural network.
 # Introduction
 ## Problem statement
 It is required to build a model that can predict the embedded emotions in an audio signal.
-This report proposes a speech emotion recognition model to predict human emotions using the convolutional neural network (CNN) by learning segmented audio of specific emotions.
+This is a speech emotion recognition model to predict human emotions using the convolutional neural network (CNN) by learning segmented audio of specific emotions.

 # Dataset Description
 ## Overview